waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **grass:** Tall grass where wild Pokémon appear.
 - **Test Result (Turn 193797):** Spoke to Super Nerd on Mt.
 Moon 1F at (25, 32).
 He provided no information on fossils.
 This path is exhausted.
 - Test Result (Turn 193832): Spoke to Rocket Grunt at Mt.
 Moon B2F (30, 12).
 He confirmed he is blocking the path and demands a fossil to pass.
 This confirms Untested Assumption 2.
-- **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
-- **Untested Assumption 2:** The Rocket Grunt at Mt.
-Moon B2F (30, 12) is the only way forward in that section and requires a fossil to pass.
-    - **Test Plan:** After escaping the current partitioned area, I will search for an alternate route on B2F that bypasses this grunt.